- Site Analysis

 - placement in relation to solar collectors or solid fuel burners where these are used for water heating.

-- Electric storage water heaters installed since 2002 must have ‘A’ grade insulation.
-These have a layer of insulation of around 50mm between the water jacket and the outside of the cylinder.
-Cylinders that were installed prior should have insulation in the form of a cylinder wrap added.
-Any cylinders that are warm to the touch would benefit from having a cylinder wrap added.
+Electric storage water heaters installed since 2002 must have ‘A’ grade insulation – a layer of insulation between the water jacket and the outside of the cylinder.
+Cylinders that were installed before 2002 (and any cylinders that are warm to the touch) would benefit from having an insulating cylinder wrap added.
+Cylinder wraps on the market include:

 - wool with cotton exterior